 A mastery of the English language is crucial for academic success at UVF.
 Students whose first language is not English must take an English Proficiency test.
-There are 3 English Proficiency test options.
-The first option is the Test of English as a Foreign Language (TOEFL) with a required minimum score of 70.
+There are multiple English Proficiency test options.
+The first option is the Test of English as a Foreign Language (TOEFL-IBT) with a required minimum score of 70.
 The second test option is Duolingo with a required minimum score of 105.
 The third option is the IELTS with a required minimum score of 6.
+The fourth test option is SAT with a minimum score of 500 on the Language Arts section.
+The fifth test option is ACT with a minimum score of 17 on the Language Arts section.
+The sixth test option is Cambridge, with a minimum test score of B2.
+The final test option is iTEP, with a minimum test score of 3.5.
 The passing scores of only one of these tests is required for admission to the college.
 Students who have lived in the United States and have demonstrated a sufficient mastery of English skills may be exempt from taking an English Proficiency test.
 All entering students are required to take the UVF English entrance exam.
-Students whose first language is not English who score low on this exam may be required to enroll in the remedial English course.
+Students who score low on this exam are required to enroll in the remedial English course.